signalfx/maestro-ng/README.md

 optional arguments:
   -h, --help            show this help message and exit -f [FILE], --file [FILE]
-                        Read environment description from FILE (use - for
+                        Read environment description from FILE (use - for stdin)
-                        stdin)
+  -c CMD, --completion CMD
+                        list commands, services or containers in environment based on CMD
-  -v, --verbose         Be verbose
+  -v, --verbose         be verbose; show debugging messages -v, --verbose         Be verbose
 ```